crobardet/crobardet.github.io/_publications/DBLP:conf_pkdd_KamalVPR22.md

 ---
-title: "Improving the Quality of Rule-Based {GNN} Explanations"
+title: "Improving the Quality of Rule-Based GNN Explanations"
 date: 2022-01-01
 venue: 'Machine Learning and Principles and Practice of Knowledge Discovery in Databases - ECML PKDD'
 category: conferences